Nonviolent Communication in Organizations: The Key to Effective Collaboration

 Nonviolent Communication – some background

-Nonviolent Communication is an approach that encourages us to listen with empathy while honestly expressing our own feelings and needs.
-The aim of NVC is to foster a style of communication that builds relationships grounded in mutual understanding and respect.
-The goal is not to avoid conflict –since conflict is an inevitable part of any relationship – but rather to create a communicative space where differences can be addressed in a peaceful and constructive manner.
+Nonviolent Communication is a method that encourages empathetic listening.
+At the same time, it teaches how to honestly express one’s own feelings and needs.
+The goal of NVC is to support a style of communication that helps build relationships based on understanding and respect.
+However, it’s not about avoiding conflict.
+Since conflicts are a natural part of any relationship, they cannot be completely eliminated.
+The point is to create a communication space where conflicts can be resolved in a peaceful and constructive way.

 i unikanie przemocy werbalnej.